ykotturi/socialmedia-feedback-workshop/README.md

 ## This is a research study

 Please note this workshop is a research study hosted by Carnegie-Mellon University.
 At the beginning of the workshop, you will be presented with a consent form.
-There will be audio and video recording during the workshop.
 You will be compensated $25 for your participation.